 During the development phase, the editor got the name “Gutenberg”.
 Before making it the default WordPress editor, it was introduced as the stand-alone plugin so that developers and site owners can test its effectiveness.

 After getting a good response from site owners and a successful trial by developers, Gutenberg block editors were introduced as WordPress default editors in 2018.
-Compared to the previous classic editor, the Gutenberg block editor is more advanced but offers a simple and user-friendly interface to site owners.
+Compared to the previous classic editor, the WordPress block editor is more advanced but offers a simple and user-friendly interface to site owners.

 What is the difference between Gutenberg editor and Classic editor?